BarisAlbayrakIEEE/lock_free/README.md

 ## 2.2.
 Concurrent_Stack_LF_Linked_MPSC <a id='sec22'></a>

 ### 2.2.1.
 Description <a id='sec221'></a>
-Pop operation needs to reclaim the memory for the head node.
+In case of multiple consumers, the pop operation needs to reclaim the memory for the head node.
-However, the other consumer threads working on the same head would have dangling pointers if the memory reclaim is not synchronized.
+See [MPMC](#sec231) for the details.
-Hazard pointers solve this issue by protecting the registered object.
+Single consumer terminates the need for this synchronization.
-The memory can be reclaimed only when there exists no assigned hazard pointer.
+In other words, in case of a single consumer, the hazard pointers (or epochs) are not required.

 ### 2.2.2.
 Requirements <a id='sec222'></a>
 - T must be noexcept-movable.